kaitolegion/emailValidator/README.md

 # Overview
+This email validator was written in Python 3 with full of <3.
+It was born out of my curiosity as I explored email validation APIs I saw online. but sadly they had rate limits so.
+Thats why I was fascinated by the flow and decided to build this code.

-This email validator is written by python3 made with full of <3 purpose is to checks the validity of the existing email addresses by performing DNS lookups and SMTP connectivity tests.
+Email Validator checks the validity of the existing email addresses by performing DNS lookups and SMTP connectivity tests.
 It uses multi-threading to speed up the validation process.

 # Main Components
 Email Reader: The code reads a list of email addresses from a file named ```"emails.txt"```.